Amy Allison: The Lucid Culture Interview

 And speaking of late reviews, Lee Feldman‘s 2007 platter I’ve Forgotten Everything received the prestigious Five Bagels (with whitefish) rating in a lengthy review at Lucid Culture yesterday.

 “Impeccably and tersely produced, this album has cult classic written all over it.
 Shame on us for taking so long to review it.
 Five bagels.
 With whitefish.
-Because it’s full of mercury and makes you forget everything.”
+Because its full of mercury and makes you forget everything.”
 Read more…

 (See, we didn’t make that particular ratings metric up.)